mralexgray/CocoaLumberjackFramework/README.md

 8. Copy CocoaLumberjack.xcodeproj and CocoaLumberjack folder to the directory
 9. Open CocoaLumberjack.xcodeproj
 10. Rename static iOS target to CocoaLumberjackStaticIOS
 11.  `Build Settings` for CocoaLumberjackStaticIOS
-    Architecture: If you want to support the iPhone 3G, add armv6 Build Active Architecture Only: Yes for Debug Strip Debug Symbols During Copy: No
+    Architecture: If you want to support the iPhone 3G, add armv6
+    Build Active Architecture Only: Yes for Debug
+    Strip Debug Symbols During Copy: No
     Strip Style: Non-Global Symbols
-    iOS Deployment Target: Choose appropriate deployment target like iOS 4.0 Dead Code Stripping: No
+    iOS Deployment Target: Choose appropriate deployment target like iOS 4.0
+    Dead Code Stripping: No
     Private Headers Folder Path: `$(PRODUCT_NAME)PrivateHeaders`
     Product Name: `$(PROJECT_NAME)`
     Public Headers Folder Path: `$(PRODUCT_NAME)Headers`
 12. Validate Project Settings
 13. Add references for source and header files to project.
     This can be achieved by simply dragging the appropriate files into the project.
 14. `Build Phases` for CocoaLumberjackStaticIOS
-    Add *.m files to `Compile Sources`
+    Add \*.m files to `Compile Sources`
     Add a `Copy Headers` build phase
-    Add *.h files to `Copy Headers` and make them Public
+    Add \*.h files to `Copy Headers` and make them Public
-15. Add a reference for all license files
-    For example by dragging it into the `Supporting Files` folder.
+15. Add a reference for all license files by for example dragging it into the `Supporting Files` folder.
-16. `Copy Files` build phase of CocoaLumberjackStaticIOS Add License file
+16. `Copy Files` build phase of CocoaLumberjackStaticIOS
+    Add License file
     Subpath: ${PRODUCT_NAME}Resources
 17. Add `Run Script` phase
 18. Rename phase to `Prepare Framework`